wwiecek/wwiecek.github.io/index.md

 _Bayesian statistician and researcher based in London_

 **Short bio:** I work on applied problems in health economics, development economics and epidemiology.
-My research work is currently funded by [Schmidt Futures](https://schmidtfutures.com/) and focused on developing [Bayesian meta-analysis methods](https://github.com/wwiecek/baggr/) together with [Rachael Meager](https://sites.google.com/view/rachaelmeager/home) where I was previously a Research Fellow.
-I also work on other research projects in academia in the UK and the US.
+My research work is focused on developing [Bayesian meta-analysis methods](https://github.com/wwiecek/baggr/) together with [Rachael Meager](https://sites.google.com/view/rachaelmeager/home) at London School of Economics where I was previously a Research Fellow.
+I also work on other  projects with colleagues in the UK and the US.

 I also do consulting work in healthcare at Certara, where I use Bayesian models to inform real-world effectiveness of treatments, model patient outcomes, do epidemiological modelling (influenza, recently COVID), use Bayesian inference for risk assessment and health technology assessment.